cpp20120/DagFlow/README.md

 Self written thread pool (was started when engine dev begins.

+A self-contained, minimal runtime for parallel task execution in C++20.
+Designed for workloads where you know the dependency graph in advance, need predictable scheduling, and want full control over affinity, priorities, and back-pressure — without the complexity of a full TBB.

 Mini-runtime for parallel tasks in C++20:

 * Work-stealing pool (Chase–Lev decks, central MPMC queues).